ministryofjustice/cla_backend/README.md

 Start the server:

     ./manage.py runserver 8000

+See [Troubleshooting](#troubleshooting) if this fails because the DEBUG environment variable was not set:

 See the list of users in `/admin/auth/user/`.
 Passwords are the same as the usernames.